 When we are open to the public friends & volunteers pop in from time to time getting to grips with a variety of projects or just call in to share a cuppa and have a chinwag.
 Some regulars from far away places spend a few days with us during their holidays in Corwall.

-If you want to join our friendly team, please do telephone us during the week on 01326 573 173 and have a chat, and hopefully we will be able to welcome you on a regular basis.
+If you want to join our friendly team, please PM private message us on Facebook and hopefully we will be able to welcome you on a regular basis.

 There is a special Facebook Page for volunteers known as The Volunteers of Poldark Mine, do a search and join us.